 I suppose there could be as many reasons for rejecting Christ as there are unbelievers.
 Many post-Christians may not even know the real reason themselves.
 We so easily think we’ve done something for one reason, only later to see we weren’t being entirely honest with ourselves.

 Jesus urges us to struggle to believe.
-He warns that the road that leads to life—the road less traveled—is hard to find.
+He warns that the road that leads to life—the road less travelled—is hard to find.
 It’s also rough going, with enough jagged stones, gaping sinkholes and sudden drop-offs to make even the bravest lose heart.
 But Jesus implicitly warns against thinking there’s safety in numbers since the broad, well-paved road most people take leads to destruction.

 Many post-Christians owe their departure to a failure to grasp the range of challenges facing Christians.